-A letter of intent (LOI) is a meeting of the minds between the buyer and the seller.
-Although it is generally non-binding, it is the foundation attorneys will use to develop the binding purchase and sale agreement (PSA).
+A letter of intent is a meeting of the minds between a buyer and a seller.
+Although it is generally non-binding, it is the foundation attorneys will use to develop the binding purchase and sale agreement.
 Therefore, the LOI should include all relevant business terms that are part of the deal with enough details to prevent any misunderstandings later in the process.
-You can also save on attorney fees if the LOI is complete, because otherwise your attorney may need to spend significant time negotiating those terms for you.
+You can also save on attorney fees if the LOI is complete, since your attorney may otherwise need to spend significant time negotiating those terms for you.

 The Anatomy of an Effective LOI

 The buyer usually presents the LOI to the seller, but if they or their attorney are not accustomed to doing deals, they may not be aware of all the elements of an effective LOI.
 At a minimum, insist it address certain items, such as: